 For many organizations, the main reason for implementing a content filtering solution is to improve their security posture.
 As we will go on to explain later, if malware, ransomware, or spyware are inadvertently installed on networked devices, the cost of resolving the infection can be considerable.
 For small businesses, the cost could prove catastrophic.

 Organizations can reduce the risk of malicious software installations and phishing attacks by implementing a website content filtering solution to block user access to unsafe websites.
 The solutions serve as an important additional layer of security alongside firewalls, antivirus software, and spam filters for stopping threat actors from gaining access to networks and delivering their malicious payloads.
-With the threat from malware, ransomware and phishing greater than ever before, the addition of website filtering software to the security stack is now less of an option and more of a necessity.
+With the threat from malware, ransomware, and phishing greater than ever before, the addition of website filtering software to the security stack is now less of an option and more of a necessity.

 A secondary benefit of website content filtering software is to control the content that can be accessed by employees, students, and anyone else you provide with access to the Internet.
-Providing Internet access to employees is usually necessary to allow them to work efficiently; however, the Internet is often used for personal use, and that can be a major drain of productivity.
-With web content filtering software, employers can implement a number of controls over Internet access to restrict personal Internet use to improve productivity of the workforce.
+Providing Internet access to employees is usually necessary to allow them to work efficiently; however, the Internet is often used for personal use, and that can be a major drain on productivity.
+With web content filtering software, employers can implement a number of controls over Internet access to restrict personal Internet use to improve the productivity of the workforce.

 Website content filtering software can be used to enforce acceptable use policies (AUPs) and restrict access to website content that is not subtitle for work, may cause offense, or is illegal.
 All businesses providing an Internet service to employees and members of the public can eliminate the risk of legal action by exercising control over the content that can be accessed by network users.

 In many circumstances, the implementation of a content filtering solution can have commercial advantages.
 In addition to enhanced productivity, controls can be applied to restrict bandwidth use to ensure everyone can enjoy reasonable page load times, and by restricting access to age-inappropriate content, businesses can provide a family-friendly Internet service.
-Business operating within regulated industries can also use Internet filtering solutions in order to comply with federal legislation such as HIPAA, CIPA, and PCI.
+Businesses operating within regulated industries can also use Internet filtering solutions in order to comply with federal legislation such as HIPAA, CIPA, and PCI.

 Best Content Filtering Software